rpm-software-management/dnf/doc/command_ref.rst

 ---------------

 ``dnf [options] upgrade``
-    Updates each package to a highest version that is both available and resolvable.
+    Updates each package to the latest version that is both available and resolvable.

 ``dnf [options] upgrade <package-installed-specs>...``